 When you arrive for your treatment, we will begin with x-rays so we can see exactly how far the infection has reached.
 This will help us determine the shape of the canal.
 We will then use an anesthetic to minimize discomfort before beginning the procedure.

 Next, we will remove the pulp, bacteria, and the decayed nerve.
-After that, we’ll clean and shape the canal so it can be properly sealed (sometimes with a dental crown).
+After that, we’ll clean and shape the canal so it can be properly sealed with either a filling or a dental crown.